Franz Beckenbauer: Personal life

 Beckenbauer was married three times and had five children, one of whom, Stephan, was a professional footballer, who died from a brain tumour on 31 July 2015, at the age of 46.
 Stephan's son Luca is also a professional footballer, playing for SV Wacker Burghausen in the Regionalliga Bayern.

-A practicing Catholic, Beckenbauer believed that one's soul travels after death.
+A practising Catholic, Beckenbauer believed that one's soul travels after death.

 After appearing in an advertisement for a mobile phone company, Beckenbauer specifically requested the number 0176 / 666666 for his mobile phone.
 He was soon called by several men who thought it was a phone sex number (in German, "6" translates to "sechs", sounding similar to "sex").

 Beckenbauer became an honorary consul of Kosovo in 2011, to help promote Kosovo's campaign for membership of UEFA and FIFA.

 In 2016 and 2017, Beckenbauer had cardiac surgery, and received an artificial hip in 2018.

 Charity work

 At the end of his career as a Bundesliga player, Beckenbauer established the foundation Franz-Beckenbauer-Stiftung in Hamburg on 15 May 1982 to support the disabled, the sick and people in need.
 He gave the foundation the gate money of 800,000 DM from his farewell match on 1 June 1982 (Hamburger SV versus Germany national team, which the national team won 4–2), and later added another 200,000 DM.
 In total, Beckenbauer raised more than 20 million euros for the foundation.
 His wife, Heidrun, is chairman of the foundation.